-You can also watch this explainer video:
+You can also watch this explainer video.

 Our email tracking system is generally reliable, but, due to the nature of the technology, email tracking cannot be considered an absolutely accurate indicator that a message was opened or read by the recipient.
-For example, if an email client doesn't open images included in an email, the tracking will fail.
+For example, if an email client doesn't open the images included in an email, the tracking will fail.
 However, link tracking still works in that case and we will be able to record a view and a clicked link.

 No, we don't have access to your Gmail password.
 You are authorizing us to access your account through Google's official and secure OAuth2 technology.